1.1 Background, scope and purpose

 In order to allow proper investigation of the matter, and to provide appropriate support to the whistleblower, we may ask you to consent to the disclosure of your identity to specific individuals, such as:

-(a) Chief Operating Officer or Director of People and Culture using the contact details set out in section 3.3. above; and
+(a) Chief Executive Officer or Director of People and Culture using the contact details set out in section 3.3. above; and

 (b) any other person reasonably necessary for the purposes of investigating matters the subject of your disclosure.